-Arab British Culture & Society Award 2011 - Winner Announcement
+Arab British Culture and Society Award 2011 – Winner Announcement

 AL JAZEERA ENGLISH ANNOUNCED WINNER OF THE ARAB BRITISH CULTURE & SOCIETY AWARD 2011

 The annual award, including prize-money of £5000, is given to an individual or organisation which, in the opinion of the judges, has made an outstanding contribution to the British public’s knowledge and understanding of the life, society and culture of the Arab people.

 The judges chose Al Jazeera English out of a shortlist of five nominees for its extensive reach and impact on the general British public’s understanding of events in the Arab world.
 The judges felt that Al Jazeera English had risen to the occasion at a key moment in the history of the Arab world, with its journalists undertaking personal risks to provide an alternative perspective to the mainstream British media.
 The panel noted the 24-hour news station’s wide availability with the free to view UK channel reaching over 31.5 million UK households.
 The winner was announced at a ceremony held at Leighton House Museum on 14 April.

 Receiving the prize on behalf of Al Jazeera English, Marwan Bishara said, “Al Jazeera English has succeeded for several reasons: it is financially supported so it can avoid commercial dependence or motive; it has the freedom to decide on its stories; and it has a backyard fertile with hot news.”
 Al Jazeera English will be donating the £5000 prize money (recipient to be announced).